 For paper-filing, the IRS will not accept the obsolete TD F90-22.1 form or a printed FinCEN Form 114, which is intended for e-filing only.
 If someone else is e-filing the FBAR on your behalf, you must use the Record of Authorization to Electronically File FBARs (FinCEN Report 114a).

 That form doesn’t need to be submitted with the FBAR, but it must be kept and made available to the IRS or FinCEN upon request.

 What Records to Keep for an FBAR

 Taxpayers must keep records for each account that need to be reported on a FBAR.
 That information must include:

 Documents that satisfy the above information include bank states or copies of filed FBARs, and the records must be kept for five years after the FBAR’s due date.

 As mentioned, there is not a penalty for filing a delinquent FBAR.
-However, the IRS can issue civil penalties to taxpayers under the following circumstances involving FBAR reporting or recordkeeping violations:
+However, the IRS can issue civil penalties to taxpayers under the following circumstances involving delinquent FBARs or recordkeeping violations: